maitrikjpatel/DevNotes/JS.md

 ##### Number

+- All numbers in JavaScript are stored in 64-bit format IEEE-754, also known as “double precision floating point numbers”.
+- Append "e" with the zeroes count to the number.
+Like: 123e6 is 123 with 6 zeroes.
+- A negative number after "e" causes the number to be divided by 1 with given zeroes.
+That’s for one-millionth or such.

+- For different numeral systems:
+	- Can write numbers directly in hex (0x), octal (0o) and binary (0b) systems
+	- parseInt(str, base) parses an integer from any numeral system with base: 2 ≤ base ≤ 36.
+	- num.toString(base) converts a number to a string in the numeral system with the given base.

+- For converting values like 12pt and 100px to a number:
+	- Use parseInt/parseFloat for the “soft” conversion, which reads a number from a string and then returns the value they could read before the error.

+- For fractions:
+	- Round using Math.floor, Math.ceil, Math.trunc, Math.round or num.toFixed(precision).
+	- Make sure to remember there’s a loss of precision when working with fractions.

+- More mathematical functions:
+	- See the Math object when you need them.
+The library is very small, but can cover basic needs.

+##### Strings

+- There are 3 types of quotes.
+Backticks allow a string to span multiple lines and embed expressions.
+- Strings in JavaScript are encoded using UTF-16.
+- We can use special characters like \n and insert letters by their unicode using \u....
+- To get a character, use: [].
+- To get a substring, use: slice or substring.
+- To lowercase/uppercase a string, use: toLowerCase/toUpperCase.
+- To look for a substring, use: indexOf, or includes/startsWith/endsWith for simple checks.
+- To compare strings according to the language, use: localeCompare, otherwise they are compared by character codes.

+- There are several other helpful methods in strings:
+	- str.trim() – removes (“trims”) spaces from the beginning and end of the string.
+	- str.repeat(n) – repeats the string n times.

 ##### Array

 - Array is a special kind of object, suited to storing and managing ordered data items.